agoutsmedt/ejhet_quanti_method/paper/gdoc.md

 economics, and more generally, most publications about rationality are connected to the research program.

-A first surprising results from our quantitative study is the stark contrasting reception of Kahneman and Simon in terms of temporality.
+A first surprising result from our quantitative study is the stark contrasting reception of Kahneman and Simon in terms of temporality.
 For historian Floris Heukelom [@heukelomSense2012;
 @heukelomBehavioral2014], a pivotal moment in the history of